WGL Holdings: 1850-1900

 George Washington Riggs became the president of the company in 1856.
 Two years later, the company began to build a new, more efficient factory, the West Station Works, between 26th and G Streets NW.

 Meanwhile, a new plant was constructed in Foggy Bottom in 1858 at the intersection of New Hampshire and Virginia avenues NW.
 This location, at the head of the Chesapeake and Ohio Canal, gave it access to barges carrying coal from West Virginia and Pennsylvania.

-These plants changed the neighborhood.
-Between 1830 and 1860, the percentage of "skilled laborers" in the Foggy Bottom neighborhood declined from 44% to 23%, while the percentage of "unskilled laborers" rose to 44%.

 During the American Civil War, coal and transportation grew scarce.
 "The cost of making gas increased one hundred and twenty-five percent, and another problem appeared when Congress reduced the gas rate seventeen percent."
 The company sought help from the Secretary of War and from President Abraham Lincoln, who he wrote to John W. Garrett, president of the Baltimore and Ohio Railroad, asking him to "bring coal to the city and afford the continuation of the necessary gas lighting."
 Production levels for gas went down during the Civil War, they soon returned to normal.

 In the 1870s, several large holding tanks (gasometers) were erected at the Foggy Bottom site.

-In 1878, Thomas Edison introduced the incandescent lamp, a threat to the company.

 In 1891, one of the gasometers exploded; the cause was attributed to a large storm.

 20th century

-Gas furnaces began to appear in 1915.

-In 1947, the gas industry expanded to nearly 22 million customers nationwide.

 The Foggy Bottom plant operated until the 1950s.
 In 1964, the Washington Gas Light Company sold development rights for the location in a deal that stipulated that the new structure would be supplied exclusively by the company.
 The site became home to the Watergate Complex, and the last building on the site was completed in 1971.

 In 1997, in response to newly deregulated gas and energy markets, Washington Gas formed Washington Gas Resources Corp to serve as a holding company for non-utility subsidiaries.
 Also in 1997, the company created an unregulated energy company, Washington Gas Energy Services, as a subsidiary of that holding company.